dromotherm/documentation/pages/download.md

 {% include note.html content="Please note these are big files, so be patient :-)" %}

-Check [release notes](release_notes.txt) - to check versioning and SHA256
+Check [release notes](release_notes.txt) - for all details about versioning and SHA256

-use xz to extract :
+Use xz to extract :

 ```
 xz -d -v file_name.img.xz